Schooleo/BIF-AuctionHouse/README.md

 ### 4️⃣ Environment Variables

-Create a `.env` file at the project root with the following variables:
+Create a .env file inside the /server directory with the following variables:

 ```bash
 # MongoDB